-In order to achieve the focal effect, attentive displays need an add-on-a device informing the display about the user's current focus of attention.
-While other related approaches use models of attention based on properties of the displayed scene [5], most of the approaches we survey in this article use an eye tracker for this purpose.
+approaches use models of attention based on properties of the displayed scene [5], most of the approaches we survey in this article use an eye tracker for this purpose.
 While eye tracking has long involved complex technology, recent technological progress in this area, as well as comparably moderate accuracy requirements, allow attentive displays to use relatively simple and inexpensive trackers.
-For details about eye tracking, see Zhai's article in this section.
+(For details, see Zhai's article in this section.)
 A general survey of eye tracking techniques can also be found elsewhere [4].